NateWr/cyf-react-syntax/readme.md

 export default Button;
 ```

 Some components may be more complex and control other components.
-Read the following `App` component and try to understand how it works.
+Read the following `ContactForm` component and try to understand how it works.

 ```js
 import React, { Component } from 'react';